 Billions of dollars in federal stimulus money during the recession buoyed the state’s total spending budget.
 Some of that stimulus went to higher education, but the overall trend in the Jindal years was to cut direct state appropriations to colleges while allowing the schools to raise tuition and fees.
 Much of the burden of balancing the state budget was being placed indirectly on students and their parents, particularly those who did not qualify for the state’s TOPS scholarship program.
 Meanwhile, federal regulations determined that Louisiana would get a smaller share of federal health care dollars because the state economy had suddenly boomed during the storm recovery.
 Although the recovery was only temporary, the state’s match rate was short-changed by the federal formula (Federal Medical Assistance Percentages, or FMAPs).
 State dollars spent on Medicaid increased by more than $1 billion even before the state’s Medicaid expansion to low-income adults in 2016.

-The Legislature reduced tax credits and rebates in 2015 and the following year, under Gov. John Bel Edwards, increased the state sales tax from 4% to 5%, boosting annual state recurring revenue by more than $1 billion.
+The Legislature reduced tax credits and rebates in 2015.
+The following year, under Gov. John Bel Edwards, lawmakers increased the state sales tax from 4% to 5% and removed some exemptions, boosting annual state recurring revenue by more than $1 billion.
 The extra cent of sales tax expires at the end of June 2018.
-Overall health care spending rocketed with the adoption of the Medicaid expansion to lower income adults, a program supported mainly by new federal dollars for the time being.
+Overall health care spending rocketed with the adoption of the Medicaid expansion to lower income adults, a program supported by new federal dollars and state taxes on the health care industry.